Norway, Travel Tips, Travel to learn more

 The first day we reached Oslo, we found a counter for Entur.no at the airport with a couple of helpful personnel.
 They helped us through the first leg of our journey to our hotel.
 They were kind enough to confirm the route that we had in mind, booked the tickets for us and also pointed out the way to the track (or Spor in Norwegian) which are located just outside/adjoining the airport.

 Use google lens for translating instructions written in Norwegian to English.
 That said, the announcements inside the trains and buses do include instructions in English, so understanding the instructions wasn’t a problem.
-We took our first Overhead train from Airport to the station Oslo S, then switched to take the Underground train to reach our destination.
+We took our first Overhead train from Airport to the station Oslo S, then switched to taking the Underground train to reach our destination.
 And thus our trip began!

 (b) Bergen